backdrop-contrib/private_files_download_permission/README.txt

 a leading slash ('/'), since the private filesystem root itself could be put under control.

+Example.
+Suppose your private file system path is /opt/private.
+You could protect /opt/private itself by configuring a '/' directory entry, while a '/test' item would refer to /opt/private/test.

 Also configure which roles have access to the module configuration under People > Permissions (url: /admin/people/permissions).